PmagPy/RockmagPy-notebooks/book/background/morin.md

 :width: 60%
 :align: center

 Low-temperature cycling of a room-temperature IRM.
 On cooling through T<sub>M</sub>, magnetization decreases to near zero as the spins become perfectly antiferromagnetic.
-Small regions of canted spins likely remain at low temperature, explaining the recovery of remanence on warming in zero field [Özdemir and Dunlop, 2006]. (a) A natural, coarse-grained hematite with T<sub>M</sub> ≈ 260 K and very little thermal hysteresis. (b) A synthetic, relatively fine-grained hematite powder with a suppressed T<sub>M</sub> and significant thermal hysteresis.
+Small regions of canted spins likely remain at low temperature, explaining the recovery of remanence on warming in zero field [Özdemir and Dunlop, 2006]. (a) A natural, coarse-grained hematite with T<sub>M</sub> ≈ 260 K and very little thermal hysteresis. (b) A synthetic, relatively fine-grained hematite powder with a suppressed T<sub>M</sub> (occurs at lower temperatures) and significant thermal hysteresis (with recovery of magnetization at a higher temperature upon warming than its loss upon cooling).
 Note that the temperature scales in (a) and (b) are different.
 ```

 Thermal hysteresis in the Morin transition is frequently observed in the low‐temperature cycling of an IRM; the transition occurs at lower temperatures on cooling than on warming.
 This thermal hysteresis is not due to temperature lag in the sample, but is expected in a first‐order phase transition such as the Morin transition.
 While hysteresis is seen in almost all samples, Özdemir et al. [2008] note that a larger temperature difference between cooling and warming (ΔT<sub>M</sub>) is typically seen in samples with a smaller grain size and/or higher defect density.
 The effect is not strong in the relatively coarse‐grained natural hematite shown in Figure 3.
 By contrast, a decreased T<sub>M</sub> and increased ΔT<sub>M</sub> are clear in a relatively fine‐grained (~1 µm) synthetic hematite powder sample (Fig. 3b).